veben/helm_charts/README.md

 - Choose `Deploy from a branch` and choose `gh-pages`

 ### 2. Create a personal token
-- Click on your Github avatar
+- Click on your GitHub avatar
 - Go to `Settings > Developer settings > Personal access tokens > Tokens (classic)`
-- Create a new classic token with `repo` and `write:packages`
+- Create a new classic token with `repo` and `write:packages` permissions

 ### 3. Define CI token
 - Go to the repository's settings
 - Open `Secrets and variables > Acions`
-- Create a new **repository secret** named `CR_TOKEN` with your personal token as value
+- Create a new **repository secret** named `CR_TOKEN` with your personal token as the value

 ### 4. Create a helm chart
 Define in helm chart in the `charts` folder

 ### 5. Create the CI
-Create a GitHub Actions Workflow `.github/workflows/release.yml` in the main branch and add the following configuration.
-This will now turn our repo to self-hosted Helm Chart repo.
-With every push to the main branch it will check the chart and if there is a new chart version creates a corresponding GitHub release, adds Helm chart artefacts to the release and creates a deployment which will be then hosted on GitHub Pages.
+Create a GitHub Actions Workflow .github/workflows/release.yml in the main branch and add the following configuration.
+This will turn your repository into a self-hosted Helm Chart repository.
+With every push to the main branch, it will check the chart, and if there is a new chart version, it will create a corresponding GitHub release, add Helm chart artifacts to the release, and create a deployment that will be hosted on GitHub Pages.
 ```
 name: Release Charts